Sh3llcod3/Homepage/README.md

 This depends on:

 - Number of CPU cores
-- If the single thread when downloading
+- If the single thread is blocked somehow
-- Depends on speed of computer and version of ffmpeg
+- Speed of computer and version of ffmpeg
 - Size of download, network speed
 - Single track or playlist?